Omega-3 Fatty Acids

 Creating an environment within your body that does not support cancer development, growth or spread

-- including when accompanying anticancer treatment and in patients undergoing radical colorectal cancer resection
+- Reduced inflammation, or improved anti-inflammatory markers including when accompanying anticancer treatment and in patients undergoing radical colorectal cancer resection

 Cautions

 A few cautions are noted.
-Please see the Memorial Sloan Kettering Cancer Center’s About Herbs website for information.
+Please see the Memorial Sloan Kettering Cancer Center’s About Herbs website for more information.

 - High blood concentrations of omega-3s are associated with increased risk of prostate cancer (see the Foundation for Alternative and Integrative Medicine for an analysis of the study that found this).